 Yes!
 Though you won’t be able to use them simultaneously.
 That means you’ll have to switch to between inputs on your stereo to utilize one Bluetooth connection at a time.

+I hope this guide has helped you add Bluetooth to your vehicle.
 Have questions or comments?
 Feel free to leave any in the comments section below.